-Administering basic first aid is among the most crucial survival skills every outdoor enthusiast needs to get under their belt.
+Administering basic first aid is among the most crucial wilderness skills every outdoor enthusiast needs to get under their belt.
 And with so many resources available to us these days, there’s now less of an excuse than ever not to make sure you’re in the know.
-While we’d highly recommend taking a first aid course — whether online or in person — below we’ll cover a handful of essential, basic first aid techniques that every one of us should have in our repertoire of survival skills before heading into the backcountry.
+While we’d highly recommend taking a first aid course — whether online or in person — below we’ll cover a handful of essential, basic first aid techniques that every one of us should have in our repertoire of basic survival skills before heading into the backcountry.

 Keep all cuts, scrapes, and abrasions clean and keep an eye out for infection.
 First, cleanse the wound with water, apply antiseptic cream and then cover with an adhesive bandage or rolled gauze.
 The dressing or bandage should be replaced at least once daily.